TeamIRI/darkshield-api-demos/azure-key-vault/README.md

 9. US Zip Codes (USZipMatcher): Found using a regular expression.
 10. Vehicle Identification Numbers (VINMatcher): Found using a regular expression and validated with a JavaScript validator script.

+### Execution

-To execute, run *python main.py*.
+To execute, run `python main.py`.

 Optionally, the version of the secret to obtain from Azure Key Vault that is used as the encryption passphrase may be specified as an argument with a *-v* flag.
 If no version for the secret is specified, the latest version will be used.